 Watch my step-by-step video to see how to cut and assemble this heart-shaped hanging paper lantern, perfect for Valentines Day!

 To make the hanging lantern, you only need two sheets of 65 lb. or 80lb. cardstock — the 12″ x 12″ size.
-You can use 80 lb. or 110 lb. instead if that’s what you have.
+You can also 110 lb. instead if that’s what you have!
 For this tutorial, I used two sheets of 80 lb. mirror metallic pink cardstock.

 You’ll also want an adhesive.
 You can use glue or double-sided adhesive tape, such as Scor-Tape — really anything that will keep the cardstock together.
 If you use a cardstock with a texture, like glitter, you may need to experiment with glues or even double-sided tape to find the best adhesive for your paper.

-I used a Cricut cutting machine to cut my cardstock, along with the fine point blade and a blue Lightgrip cutting mat.
+I used a Cricut cutting machine to cut my cardstock, along with the fine point blade and a blue LightGrip machine mat.

 And that’s all you need.
 Other than the pattern, of course!
-Now I’ve designed my heart lantern to have little cut-outs, but if you’d prefer not cut-outs, or want entirely different cut-outs, I show you how at the end of tutorial video.
+Now I’ve designed my heart lantern to have little cut-outs, but if you’d prefer not cut-outs, or want entirely different cut-outs, I show you how to do this at the end of the tutorial video!